 Great Egret Stalking on Lemon Island

-To view additional images by Eric or to learn about his Lowcountry Wildlife Photo Safaris, please visit www.southernlight.biz
+To view additional images of Eric Horan or to learn more about his Lowcountry Wildlife Photo Safaris, please visit us at www.southernlight.biz.